-This all would have been true for Asmaira if it befell a few months ago, however, for Asmaira it was far from the reality.
-Instead of happiness, she was met with fear, emptiness, and restlessness, instead of being surrounded by her family, she was surrounded by loneliness, instead of thinking about her future with her husband she was scared to finally face him.
+This all would have been true for Asmaira if it befell a few months ago; however, for Asmaira, it was far from the reality.
+Instead of happiness, she was met with fear, emptiness, and restlessness.
+Instead of being surrounded by her family, she was surrounded by loneliness; instead of thinking about her future with her husband, she was scared to finally face him.

 Here she sat on a couch in the room for the past 2 hours, yes, two hours since her marriage, two hours since she became Mrs. Hashmi, a title which was more of a torment than a blessing.
 Not moving an inch, not breathing loudly so as not to offend anyone, not that there was anyone around her.
-She has invariably been an introvert all her life and her only dream was to make her parents proud.
+She has invariably been an introvert all her life, and her only dream was to make her parents proud.
 She would do anything or would leave anyone for her parent’s sake.
-Unlike other girls she never craved attention from anyone.
+Unlike other girls, she never craved attention from anyone.

 ‘Where are you?
 Why are you not here?
 Please come and tell me that you will figure out the problem for me as always’.
-Asmaira thought while a lone tear fell from her eye, remembering her Savior who always protected her in her difficult times since her childhood.
+Asmaira thought while a lone tear fell from her eye, remembering her Savior, who always protected her in her difficult times since her childhood.

 Though she has been crying since the day she said yes to the marriage, she can’t stop herself from crying anymore.
 It was her decision wholly and solely to get entangled in this marriage whose foundation was founded on nothing but hate.

 Finally, she dared to conjure up her head and observe the room to kill her anxiety.
-‘I will die of a heart attack even before he confronts me and kills me’ she thought pushing her black glasses over her nose, trying to calm her nervousness.
-To her expectation, the room was decorated with class and every bit of it cried out luxury and money.
-The room was spacious enough to hold a 2 BHK apartment, with minimum furniture which includes a king-size bed, a sofa, a dresser to make it look spacious, floor aligned with gray soft faux carpet.
+‘I will die of a heart attack even before he confronts me and kills me,’ she thought, pushing her black glasses over her nose, trying to calm her nervousness.
+The room was decorated with a class to her expectation, and every bit of it cried out luxury and money.
+The room was spacious enough to hold a 2 BHK apartment, with minimum furniture, a king-size bed, a sofa, a dresser to make it look spacious, floor aligned with gray soft faux carpet.

-Asmaira failed to notice someone else’s presence in her trance and before she could hold the picture an arm came and caught her wrist with an intense force that made her turn to see who it was.
+Asmaira failed to notice someone else’s presence in her trance, and before she could hold the picture, an arm came and caught her wrist with an intense force that made her turn to see who it was.
 Unfortunate for her, he was right in front of her.
 The man who she was praying not to meet ever.
 His face was grim and gloomy, eyes filled with so much hatred that she had to bow her head not to die out of the horrible feeling his stare was giving.
 His cold gaze was enough to make her forget the pain she was enduring.
-This happened to be their first meet though they were connected before by strong hatred towards each other.
+This happened to be their first meet though they were connected before by intense hatred towards each other.
 She was scared of him at that moment would have been an understatement because she knew very well what his thoughts were about her and the marriage.
 Asmaira thought it was stupid for her to be around him currently.
-She was naive and timid, but not stupid to offend him at this stage.
+She was naive and timid but not stupid to offend him at this stage.

 He was the same man from the picture, but without any emotions.
 Her greatest fear.
 Who she never wanted to encounter again in her life.
-Her now HUSBAND!
+Her HUSBAND!